Energy efficiency is a jobs machine – and local governments can get it cranking

 Local councils in both metropolitan and regional areas can start by assessing their buildings and facilities for energy efficiency opportunities and look to implement an Energy Performance Contracts – see 7 Secrets to a Successful EPC – or other performance-based energy efficiency projects.

-- Have all central plant and equipment – chillers, boilers and HVAC system – been upgraded and optimised for energy efficiency and improved health and safety?
+- Have all central plant and equipment – chillers, boilers and HVAC systems – been upgraded and optimised for energy efficiency and improved health and safety?

 - Are there building management systems installed; and if so, when were they last commissioned and fine-tuned?